shathalshehri/emblem/README.md

-# Logo
+# My emblem
-A logo built with AdobeXD
+An emblem built with AdobeXD